Gerphil Flores: Theatre and opera years

 As an opera performer, her credits include playing Anne Page in the opera production of UP College of Music's Merry Wives of Windsor and as Cio-Cio San and Kate Pinkerton alternates in Music Artes’ production of Giacomo Puccini’s Madame Butterfly held at the Cultural Center of the Philippines in Pasay.
-She also assayed the role of Rusalka in Antonin Dvorak's opera of the same name at the same venue on September 2014; this performance earned her an Aliw Award nomination as Best Actress in a Musical at the 28th Aliw Awards.
+She also assayed the role of Rusalka in Antonin Dvorak's opera of the same name at the same venue in September 2014; this performance earned her an Aliw Award nomination as Best Actress in a Musical at the 28th Aliw Awards.

 Asia's Got Talent

 On 28 September 2014, the 24-year-old Flores pre-auditioned for the inaugural season of Asia's Got Talent, the regional version of the Got Talent franchise, as Gerphil Flores and advanced to the televised audition.
 Her televised audition aired on AXN Asia on 9 April 2015, where she sang "Speak Softly, Love" from the film The Godfather.
 Flores' performance was praised and earned her a standing ovation from both the audience and the four judges, particularly Canadian musician and record producer David Foster who praised her pitch, saying: "You certainly did not disappoint anybody in this room.
 It was really a solid performance.
 And your pitch is great, and I hate people who sing out of tune.
 You sang really in tune."
 With three of the judges voting yes, Foster pressed the golden buzzer, automatically sending her to the semifinals.

 In the semi-final round held on 23 April 2015, Flores performed an operatic ballad version of the song "Love Story (Where Do I Begin?)" from the film Love Story, which elicited another standing ovation.
 Foster continued to praise her voice, saying that he could make her sound better if she would work with him, while English singer-songwriter and former Spice Girls member Melanie C said that she "deserved to be on the world stage" and Indonesian singer Anggun said that "she looked like a real diva" that night.
 On 30 April 2015, the show revealed that Flores was one of two acts from the previous week (the other being Mongolian musical ensemble Khusugtun) that had advanced to the finals through the public vote.

 In the final round on 7 May 2015, Flores performed her version of "The Impossible Dream" (Mitch Leigh) from the musical Man of La Mancha.
 After another standing ovation, Foster promised Flores that "the world is going to know about you."
 At the results episode, aired on AXN Asia on 14 May 2015, after a tally of audience votes, Flores garnered the third highest votes among 12 finalists, after eventual grand champion, Filipino dance group El Gamma Penumbra, and runner-up, Khusugtun.
 She finished second runner-up in a field of 4,000 hopefuls.